Roasted Makhana Chivda (Makhana Namkeen)

 When done, makhana should be crisp and break easily.
 Remove makhana into a bowl.

-Note – Each air fryer is different and you might have to increase or decrease the time of air frying depending upon your model.
+Note – Each air fryer is different, and you might have to increase or decrease the time of air frying depending on your model.

 To a 6-inch cake tin, add almonds, cashew nuts, and melon seeds.
-Keep the pan on the basket of the air fryer and air fry for 5 minutes.
+Keep the pan on the air fryer basket and air fry for 5 minutes.

-Add coconut slices and curry leaves to the basket and air fry for another 3-4 minutes.
+Add coconut slices and curry leaves to the basket and air fry for 3-4 minutes.

 Transfer the roasted almonds, cashew nuts, melon seeds, coconut slices, and curry leaves to the same bowl as the roasted makhana.